This post contains affiliate links. See full disclosure statement at bottom.

 If you haven’t ever taken your kids to a pumpkin patch before, go do it!
 It’s fun and a great chance for them to burn off a bit of energy.
 While you’re there you can talk about the things you see, practice comparing sizes, and get a great chance to practice expectations for behavior in public.
 While you are there pick up few pumpkins that are on the smallish side to use for various lessons.

-If you’re looking for a simple field trip you can’t get much easier than this.
+You can’t get much easier than this field trip.
 Go find a place with a decent view of nature and take a walk with your kids.
-A city park with grass and a few trees will work just as well as a hiking trail here.
+A city park with grass and a few trees will work just as well as a hiking trail.
 Even a walk down your block could work depending on where you live!
 Observe what is happening and talk about it with your kids as you walk around.
-What do the trees look like?
+How are the trees looking?
 What are the animals doing?
-What is the weather like?
+Is it cold or warm?
 It’s really that simple.
 While you are out walking grab a bunch of leaves to use for science and art.

 As Maria says in The Sound of Music, “Let’s start from the very beginning.
 That’s a very good place to start.”
-For language arts that means starting with the books (at least to me it does, maybe you disagree).
-I found two books that will be perfect here because they will play into pretty http://amzn.to/2fLlZJpmuch every other activity for the entire unit!
+For language arts that means starting with the books (at least to me it does).
+I found two books that will be perfect here because they will play into pretty much every other activity for the entire unit!

 First up is a book called Why Do Leaves Change Color.
 I’m guessing it’s pretty obvious why this book is a good plan.
 I mean, the hallmark of fall is the changing of the leaves!
 Plus we will be talking about leaves changing color in every subject except math!
 I can’t wait to read this book with my kids because I know it will inspire all sorts of curiosity that will make them even more excited for our other subjects!